0marAnsari/GeoGraffi/README.md

 The application serves as a tool to catalog graffiti flicks in an ordered format, where you can list the writer's name, crew, a description of the piece, and the address it was taken it.
 The address works as a geocoding tool for a map that shows you where you've taken graffiti flicks, and who was up when you took it.
 Like a Strava for graff, showing you where you've been and where you could go to find more graff.
 Enjoy, it's pretty easy to use.

 Important note: Be careful what you upload, this app is made to be a PokeDex of OTHER writers, which scratches that part of my mind that is reminded that vandalism is illegal, and cities have entire departments allocated to finding them.
-I know nothing about data security yet, so it's better to be safe than sorry.But more importantly, app or not, keep a blackbook and never stop writing.
+I know nothing about data security yet, so it's better to be safe than sorry.
 If enough people end up using this, I will be able to use empirical evidence to fact-check anybody claiming to be all-city.
+But more importantly, app or not, keep a blackbook and never stop writing.

 If you ever knew a chubby brown guy whose friends called him NEMO, peace.